peterhinch/micropython-vs1053/ASYNC.md

  * `pbaudio.py` For Pyboards.

 The test script will need to be adapted to reflect your MP3 files.
 It assumes files stored on an SD card in the board's socket.
-They can be adapted for files stored elsewhere.
-This has been tested with MP3's on the Pyboard SD card.
+Adapt the script for files stored elsewhere - this has been tested with MP3's on the Pyboard SD card.

 The SD card driver is provided because the official version currently has [a bug](https://github.com/micropython/micropython/pull/6007).